 Scylla is effectively a re-implementation of Apache Cassandra in C++ with an aim of providing highly optimised performance.
 From a functional point of view, it provides most, but not all, functions of Cassandra and generally doesn’t aim to provide additional functions to Cassandra.
 It is driver-level compatible with Apache Cassandra but migration to/from Scylla requires an application-level migration strategy such as dual-writes.

-Breadth of production deployment: Scylla 1.0 was released in March 2016.
-Several organisations are reported as running it in production although level of production deployment would be a small fraction of Apache Cassandra deployment.
+The breadth of production deployment: Scylla 1.0 was released in March 2016.
+Several organisations are reported as running it in production although the level of production deployment would be a small fraction of Apache Cassandra deployment.

 Licensing Model: Scylla is open source but licensed under the AGPL (Gnu Affero General Public Use Licence).
 This license requires that any organisation making a modified version of the product (even for internal use) must publish those modifications.
 As a result of this requirement, many organisations (particularly large tech orgs that tend to adopt and drive enhancements to open source projects) will not adopt software using the AGPL.

 Strength of Community: Scylla is largely dependent on a single company (ScyllaDB) for all development and support.

 Functionality: Scylla generally aims to be functionally compatible with Cassandra although not all features are currently available (light weight transactions being one notable exception).

 Scalability and Performance: Improved performance is Scylla’s main objective.
 Scylla has published many benchmarks demonstrating substantial performance improvements.
 However, the most significant gains are seen when running large machines with high performance IO and performance gains in more typical cloud deployments (for manageability) are often less than these benchmarks.

 *Please note due to extremely limited customer demand, we no longer support ScyllaDB.
 Please contact our Sales Team should have you have any further questions.